Freetz/freetz/make/README.md

     The BIRD Internet Routing Daemon

   * **<u>bittwist 1.1 (binary only)</u><a id='bittwist'></a>**<br>
     bittwist is designed to complement tcpdump, which by itself has done a great job in capturing network traffic. bittwist can regenerate the captured traffic onto a live network (the packets are generated from tcpdump trace file, generating a .pcap file). bittwist also comes with a comprehensive trace file editor to allow to change the contents of a trace file on the fly.
-Generally, a packet generator is useful in simulating networking traffic or scenario, testing firewall, IDS, and IPS, and troubleshooting various network problems.
+Generally, a packet generator is useful in simulating networking traffic or scenario, testing firewall, IDS, and IPS, and troubleshooting various network problems. http://bittwist.sourceforge.net/doc.html

   * **[bluez-utils 2.25 (binary only, incl.
 Pin-Change and NAP)](../docs/make/bluez-utils.md)<a id='bluez-utils'></a>**<br>
-    This package contains utilities for configuring bluetooth
+    This package contains utilities for configuring bluetooth connections.
      - [General](../docs/make/bluez-utils.md#general)
      - [DBUS](../docs/make/bluez-utils.md#dbus)
      - [Sizes](../docs/make/bluez-utils.md#sizes)

   * **[br2684ctl (binary only)](../docs/make/br2684ctl.md)<a id='br2684ctl'></a>**<br>
+    ATM Ethernet bridging configuration utility
      - [Creating a Freetz Image with br2684ctl](../docs/make/br2684ctl.md#creating-a-freetz-image-with-br2684ctl)
      - [Configuring br2684ctl](../docs/make/br2684ctl.md#configuring-br2684ctl)
      - [Obtain IP configuration via DHCP](../docs/make/br2684ctl.md#obtain-ip-configuration-via-dhcp)
      - [Debuging the DHCP process](../docs/make/br2684ctl.md#debuging-the-dhcp-process)

   * **[bridge-utils 1.4 (binary only)](../docs/make/bridge-utils.md)<a id='bridge-utils'></a>**<br>
     This package contains utilities for configuring the Linux ethernet bridge.
 The Linux ethernet bridge can be used for connecting multiple ethernet devices together.
 The connection is fully transparent: hosts connected to one ethernet device see hosts connected to the other ethernet devices directly.
+Authors: Lennert Buytenhek <buytenh@gnu.org>

   * **<u>bvi/bmore 1.4.0 (binary only) </u><a id='bvi'></a>**<br>
     A hex editor/viewer for binary files